weixu-vivian/weixu-vivian.github.io/_pages/cv.md

 * **Ph.D., Second Language Acquisition and Teaching**
   * The University of Arizona, Tucson, USA, 2025
-  * Major: Instructional dimension in Second Language Acquisition and Teaching
+  * Major: Second Language Acquisition and Teaching
   * Minor: Rhetoric, Composition, and Teaching of English

 * **M.A., Teaching English to Speakers of Other Languages (TESOL)**